 : many longer spears — and especially the pike — are not terribly suited for single combat.
 Instead, they are defensive weapons, especially effective when used by infantry formations against the decisive force of the medieval battlefield: cavalry charges.
 The stereotype of polearm being the Weapon of Choice

 for stoic, collected individuals such as guardsmen likely comes from the discipline required to maintain formation in face of the apparent overwhelming odds.

-Finally, spears may also be thrown, even if the weapon in question isn't exactly built for it
+Spears may also be thrown, even if the weapon in question isn't exactly built for it

-, especially in Japanese media; a naginata
+, especially in Japanese media; the naginata

 was traditionally the weapon of a Yamato Nadeshiko

 while her samurai husband was away, giving it a "feminine